What if television had been around for the last five thousand years?

 - Man of a Thousand Voices: Ron Pardo.
 Close your eyes and you'd swear that that's really Don Cherry or Dennis Miller.
 Pardo credits his skills to watching too much television as a child.

-- Medieval Morons: Timmy the Jeopardy! contestant was a dirt-farming peasant out of The Dung Ages, but he got at least one right answer.
+- Medieval Morons: Timmy the Jeopardy! contestant was a dirt-farming village idiot, but he got at least one right answer.

 - Of Corpse He's Alive: Qin Shi Huangdi's advisers tried to fool the media with this ploy, covering his head with a burlap sack with a face drawn on it and (historically) covering up the smell of his decomposition with rotting fish.
 It looked like it worked.